sqtran/sqtran.github.io/_posts/2019-07-23-Artifactory-REST-Examples.md

 layout: single
 title: Artifactory REST Examples
 date: 2019-07-23
-#categories: artifactory
+tags: artifactory
 ---

 ## Artifactory REST Examples

 Artifactory has a pretty robust REST interface, but their documentation does not have the best examples.
 I find myself constantly digging through my notes and old work in order to remember the syntax.

 Most of API calls I commonly use are in the context of CICD, and usually originate from Jenkins.
 These are the most forgotten image manipulation commands I use.

 ###  Deleting Images